map-filter-reduce/nottex/README.md

 ### Tags
 Tags represent formatting rules for content inside the tags.
-There are builtin tags that currently enable some limited formatting.
+There are builtin tags that enable text formatting.
 Tags can also be user-defined.

 [Full list of builtin tags](https://github.com/NoTTeX/nottex/wiki/Builtin-Tags)